FIRST Robotics Competition: FIRST Championship

 The divisions operate in the model of independent events.
 The winning alliance from each division advances to Einstein Field for a final tournament.
 Despite being referenced as a single field, Einstein matches take place on two fields known as Mass and Energy which are re-used from the division fields.
-The teams of the winning alliance are given automatic advancement to FIRST Championship for the next season and the Impact award-winning team is given automatic advancement for the next 10 seasons.
+The teams of the winning alliance are given automatic advancement to FIRST Championship for the next season and the Impact award-winning team is given automatic advancement for the next 8 seasons.

+Awards

+At every competition, judges interview teams and give awards based on exemplary qualities.
+Some awards are based on the attributes of a robot, while some are based on the attributes of a team.
+Other awards require teams to submit additional content before they can be judged.

+Awards given based on robot attributes: